vbelin/qv-simple-webticket/README.md

 Get Started
 -----------

 As can be seen in the Page_Load function below there's only one required thing to change.
 You need to provide the user identity for which you want to retreive the webticket in the _userId variable.
 Both _userFriendlyName and _userGroups are highly optional.
+This setup should work out of the box with a QlikView Server installation running on localhost with Windows Authentication.

 ```c#
 protected void Page_Load(object sender, EventArgs e)